bogo8liuk/javasgrips/README.md

 If you know, you know.

 ### Types
-The language actually has two types of values: inetegers and strings
+The language actually has two types of values: integers and strings
 ```
 AS> "hello world!"
 "hello world!"